alexfu/phoenix/README.md

 # Phoenix

-Phoenix is a very small library (45 LOC) that offers update hooks for when a user updates your app.
+Phoenix is a small library that offers update hooks for when a user updates your app.
 This is useful for when you need to handle some logic when updating from version to version.

+**NOTE**: Since v1.0.0, Phoenix operates asynchronously, however, `Phoenix.Callback` is still executed on the main thread.

 # Usage